besika94/MovieApp/README.md

 - **Docker**: Install Docker on your local machine.

+### Install Angular CLI

+If you haven't already, you'll need to install Angular CLI to manage and build your Angular project.
+You can do this by running the following command:

+`npm install -g @angular/cli`

 ### Getting Started with Docker

 These instructions will help you set up and run the Angular application in a Docker container.